 My uncle Allan makes the best stuffing.
 Hands down.
 The best.
 I was a bit shocked the first time I attended a Thanksgiving hosted by someone other than my Aunt and Uncle.
 Their stuffing was different.
 What the heck.
 Thank goodness I’ve created a paleo stuffing that is reminiscent of his.

 the best ever paleo stuffing might just be the best stuffing ever, period.

 Everyone’s got that one Thanksgiving dish, right?
 The one that has to be on the table.
 If missing, you get all pouty and you might even sulk, because whoever spent the past four days cooking neglected to take the time to make the dish that you look forward to all year.

 For me, it’s stuffing.
 I don’t even really care what animal is at the center of the table.
 I’ve never gotten all that excited about squash or sweet potatoes.
-Mashed potatoes (or mashed cauliflower for you low-carbers) are always delicious, but it would be a gross exaggeration to say that I get excited about them.
+Mashed potatoes are always delicious, but it would be a gross exaggeration to say that I get excited about them.

 1 pound ground pork

 4 cups (about 1 pound) diced mushrooms

 2 cups diced apples

 1 cup toasted chopped pecans (optional)